Leonid Markelov

-Leonid Igorevich Markelov (Леони́д И́горевич Марке́лов) (born 1963) is a Russian politician and lawyer, who is the former head of the Mari El republic in Russia.
+Leonid Igorevich Markelov (Леонид Игоревич Маркелов; born 1963) is a Russian politician and lawyer, who is the former Head of Mari El.
 He took office on January 14, 2001, and resigned from office on April 6, 2017.
 Markelov was later arrested under suspicion of accepting bribes.

 Biography

 Early life

 Markelov was born to a Russian Orthodox family living in Moscow, as the only child.
 His father, Igor Markelov was the chief of the USSR Ministry of Agriculture, and his mother was an economist.
 His father died when Markelov was nine years old, leaving him solely dependent on his mother throughout most of his childhood.
 He was educated at the Military University of the Ministry of Defence, where he graduated with a degree in law in 1986.
 He was a member of the Communist Party of the USSR from 1981 to 1991, while at the same time serving in the Soviet army.
 He was an attorney in 1992, and entered politics in 1999.
 Markelov is Russian by ethnicity.
 He is married to Irina Konstantinova Markelova, and together they have a son and a daughter.